CharHubAI/expressions-extension/README.md

 Then in the GitHub project, go to Settings -> Secrets and Variables -> Actions -> Repository secrets -> New Repository Secret.
 Add the token with the name "CHUB_AUTH_TOKEN".

-You'll also need to add your extension's ID, which is the part after your username in the url, e.g. "bartlebythescrivener-s-extension-edb5a90160e2".
-You can either add it directly to the .github/workflows/deploy.yml or add another secret called "EXTENSION_ID".